kailaix/AdFem.jl/docs/src/coupled_viscoelasticity.md

 | $\eta$    | 1.5           | 0.9999969780184615  | 1.0  |

+For the other three types of inversion, the results are presented below

 | Reference                                                    | Linear Elasticity                                            | Direct                                                       | Implicit                                                     |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |